digitallyinduced/ihp/Guide/package-management.markdown

 ## Using a Haskell Package

-To install a Haskell package from Hackage (the standard Haskell package registry), open the `flakes.nix` file and append the package name.
+To install a Haskell package from Hackage (the standard Haskell package registry), open the `flake.nix` file and append the package name.

 Let's say we want to use [mmark](https://hackage.haskell.org/package/mmark) for rendering markdown in our project.
 The mmark library is not bundled with IHP, so we need to add this package as a dependency to our project.
-For that open the `flakes.nix`.
+For that open the `flake.nix`.
 The file will look like this:

 ```nix
 {